Drainage System of North and South India:

 The Ganga basin includes Ramganga, Ghaghra, Gomti, Gandak, Kosi, and Yamuna along with its southern tributaries, Son and Damodar Rivers.

-The major rivers of Brahmputra basin are Dibang and Lohit in Arunachal Pradesh and Assam, Tista in Sikkim, West Bengal and Bangladesh and Meghna, draining northeastern part of Bangladesh.
+The major rivers of the Brahmputra basin are Dibang and Lohit in Arunachal Pradesh and Assam, Tista in Sikkim, West Bengal and Bangladesh and Meghna, draining northeastern part of Bangladesh.

 Drainage System of Southern India